 We like sharing our knowledge with our visitors!
-You are very welcome to use the infography on your own website for presenting a excellent infographic about how to make your website compliant with cookie laws!
+You are very welcome to use infographics on your website for presenting an excellent visual about how to make your website compliant with cookie laws!

 Believe me, paying heavy penalties is more sorrowful than losing some visitors who do not care about their own privacy.

 In fact, lots of well-known companies continuously show a cookie consent popup notification to their users.
 Let’s look at some companies which insistently ask for cookie consent;

 Jet Brains chose to show a plain text-only prompt and included balanced options to opt-in or opt-out of cookies.